Dear President of the European Commission,

 We, the undersigned representatives of startup communities, call on you to give startups a central role in your solutions to the COVID-19 outbreak, to support startups through the difficult economic situation in the short run and to make startups central to your plans for growth in response to the economic downturn.

 The COVID-19 outbreak is an unprecedented crisis, challenging leaders in politics, business and communities, to rally together to ensure the health and wellbeing of citizens.
 At this time it is crucial to focus all of our efforts on slowing the spread of the COVID-19 outbreak, following the advice of public health professionals, and taking every measure possible to save lives.

 As with preceding disasters, this crisis is also an opportunity.
 In the first instance it is an opportunity for better cooperation and coordination between nations.
 Beyond that, it is also an opportunity for innovation.
 When looking for solutions to combat and resolve the COVID-19 outbreak, but also when looking at where growth opportunities are coming from after the economic downturn, startups are the key actors in both equations.

-We, the undersigned startup community leaders, therefore encourage you to put startups in the centre of your plans for managing the COVID-19 crisis, and for the economic growth plans that follow.
+We, the undersigned startup communities leaders, therefore encourage you to put startups in the centre of your plans for managing the COVID-19 crisis, and for the economic growth plans that follow.
 Based on what we have seen in our communities and from governments around the world, we recommend you to take up as much as possible from the following list of measures and best practices: